 Unfortunately, Instagram only allows photos of 612px or smaller to come through their API, which is too small for a buyer’s needs.
 That being said, the copies of your Instagram photos that get saved to your camera roll are big enough, so feel free to submit those photos to Snapwire.

-Although Snapwire is tailored towards mobile photographers, we will accept any digital photo which you own.
+We will accept any digital photo which you own.
 You can upload from the Snapwire mobile applications or the website.
 At Snapwire, we firmly believe that the best camera is the one that you have with you.
-You can also connect to a variety of photo sharing platforms like Flickr and Dropbox to pull in your best shots for any Request.
+You can also connect to a variety of photo sharing platforms like Google Drive, Dropbox, and other service to pull in your best shots for any Request.

 The Snapwire Marketplace is a set of the best images submitted to Snapwire.
 We offer this content to all buyers in a Marketplace with various price tiers.
 If your photo is chosen, and you are an Explorer you'll level up to Shooter.
 Photos chosen for the Marketplace are flagged as Select or Premium and are made available for inclusion in our Subscription offering where the chances of earning are greatly increased.
 If you would like to remove any photos from the Marketplace you can simply delete them from the Manager section of our service.
 Photographers earn 50% when photos sell in the Marketplace or on their profile and a fixed payout in the event a photo is sold on a Subscription.
 Premium photos have other rules that apply.
 Please note below.

 Premium photos are priced higher than Select photos because of their commercial potential.
 When your photo is chosen as Premium, you get notified and earn points.
 If your photo is chosen for the Marketplace or nominated on a Challenge you automatically level up as a Shooter.
 You also agree to let Snapwire exclusively represent any Premium photo in our Marketplace.
 This means that you may only let Snapwire license these photos to commercial buyers.
-Some Premium photos are also selected for our global partner sites and will be sold on platforms likes Corbis, Getty Images, Creative Market, plus others.
+Some Premium photos are also selected for our global partner sites and will be sold on platforms.
 This provides more opportunities for your photo to be sold.
 If your photo sells on a partner site, you will earn at the Marketplace payout rate of what fees were received by Snapwire when your photo sold.
-Payout time may vary depending on partner.
+Payout availability may vary depending on partner.

 Snapwire offers a Subscription to buyers, where for a monthly fee the buyer may get access to a select number of photos as outlined on one of our three Subscription plans.
 In general, Subscription offerings increase a photographers earnings due to the volume of downloads where payouts are fixed per photo download based on the price of the Subscription plan.
 To see our current Subscription offerings and payouts visit our Subscription Offering and Payout Guide on our site.